veliovgroup/meteor-user-status/README.md

 Usage
 ========
-Simply add and use with `accounts-base` and `accounts-password` packages, `ostrio:user-status` will work just behind it on the background, - __doesn't requires any setting up__
+Simply add and use with `accounts-base` and `accounts-password` packages, `ostrio:user-status` will work silently behind it in the background, - __doesn't require any setting up__.

-RectiveVar `UserStatus.status` can be used to identify current user's status
+ReactiveVar `UserStatus.status` can be used to identify current user's status
 ```js
 import { UserStatus } from 'meteor/ostrio:user-status';
 UserStatus.status.get(); // One of offline, online, idle